linux-system-roles/ha_cluster/README.md

   it will be unable to decide which agent should be used.
 Therefore, it is recommended to use full names.
 * `instance_attrs` (optional) - List of sets of the resource's instance attributes.
-Currently, only one set is supported.
+Currently, only one set is supported, so the first set is used and the rest are ignored.
 The exact names and values of attributes, as well as whether they are mandatory or not, depends on the resource or stonith agent.
 * `meta_attrs` (optional) - List of sets of the resource's meta attributes.
-  Currently, only one set is supported.
+  Currently, only one set is supported, so the first set is used and the rest are ignored.
 * `copy_operations_from_agent` (optional) - Resource agents usually define
   default settings for resource operations (e.g. interval, timeout) optimized for the specific agent.
 If this variable is set to `true`, then those